 - Second Feast: Matzah (Unleavened Bread) Lev.
 23

-- Second Church of Revelation: Smyrna (Meaning Myrrh)
+- Second Church of Revelation: Smyrna (Meaning Myrrh – a burial spice)

 - Negative side: Lying (forked) tongue, division, separating unto death.
 (Second wicked abomination Pr.
 6:16-19)

 Mankind has two natures.
 They mirror the TWO trees in the Garden, the Tree of Life and the Tree of the Knowledge of Good and Evil.
 Christians might liken these to the Christ-nature and the sin-nature.
 Jews, however, refer to the two natures of man as the yetzer hara and the yetzer hatov.
 Literally this is the evil inclination and the good inclination.
 I prefer the latter designation as it doesn’t completely demonize the lower, earthly nature.
-The Bible declares that the second tree produces both good and evil.
-The lower nature, the evil inclination, is simply the flesh (mind, will, emotions, instincts, appetites, and desires).
-Man and animals share this earthly nature, thus it is not entirely wicked or evil.
-Humans are told to master or rule these impulses, not deny they exist or that one can live a human life without them.
+The Bible declares that the second tree produces both good and evil, a mixture.
+The lower nature, the evil inclination, is simply the flesh (mind, will, emotions, intellect, instincts, appetites, and desires).
+Man and animals share this earthly nature, thus it is not wicked or evil.
+Humans are told to master or rule these impulses, not deny that they exist or that one can live a human life without them.
 (Gen.4:6-7) Two requires one to discern this difference.
 It also requires one to look inward at the heart to see which nature sits on the throne, the shamayim (heavenly waters) or the mayim (earthly waters).
+For example, see the entire Book of Proverbs (Parables), which personifies the two natures in woman folly and woman wisdom.
+There is wisdom from above and wisdom from below.
+Actions, deeds, and especially one’s words will reveal which one is operating in the heart of man.
+(James 3)

 The separation on day two divides between the earthly and heavenly waters, the second feast (Matzah) separates one from leaven, and the second Spirit of God (Binah) separates materials in order to build.
 Since this day is not called tov or good, we must be very careful in how and what we separate.
-Division is only truly good if it leads to building and gathering (multiplication), not tearing down and isolation (reducing).
+Division is only truly good if it leads to building and gathering (multiplication), not tearing down and isolation (reducing/division).
+“A wise woman builds her house, but the foolish tears it down with her own hands.”
+(Pr.
+14:1)

 Shelosh [f.], sheloshah [m.]
-Gather, resurrection, balance, equilibrium, pattern, trees, counsel, and strength.
-New life, sprouting, resurrection, fruitfulness, words of life (counsel), unity, and the foundation of the Temple/House are all signified by three.
-Three brings harmony and unity to opposites like 1 and 2.
+Seeds, trees, fruit.
+Revelation, resurrection, gathering balance, equilibrium, pattern, counsel, witness, and strength.
+New life, sprouting, resurrection, fruitfulness, words of life (counsel), unity, and the foundation of the Temple/House are all signified by the number three.
+Three brings harmony and unity to opposites like one and two.
 Three creates a solid or a foundation and makes the first geometric shape (triangle).
-The sequence of 3 makes a chain of continuity: 3 patriarchs, 3 woes, 3rd day, 3 primary manifestations of the Godhead, 3 ply cord, 3 witnesses, 3 kings of united Israel, 3 primary missionary journeys of Shaul (Paul).
-Messiah was in grave for 3 days and 3 nights.
-(Sign of Jonah/resurrection)
+The sequence of three makes a chain of continuity: three patriarchs, three pilgrimage festivals, third day, three primary manifestations of the Godhead, three ply cord, three witnesses, three kings of united Israel, three primary missionary journeys of Shaul (Paul), three woes of judgement (Book of Revelation).
+In tradition, Moses ascended and descended Mount Sinai three times.

 - There are 3 pilgrimage festivals (shalosh regalim), which are literally FOOT festivals.
 (Matzah, Shavuot, Sukkot)